Carceral-Ecologies/Redaction-Detecting-PDF-Scraper/readme.md

     -   You can load the .RDS file in RStudio using [load](https://rstudio-education.github.io/hopr/dataio.html#r-files)
 -   A `.csv` file with the output of converting the above `logs` variable to a CSV in `toCSV.R`

+For the `23_8654` example in particular, an `images` folder is also included.
+This is all of the cropped images from the PDF, as outputted when the `SAVE_IMAGES` configuration option is set to true.

 ## Design

 ### Brief overview of main.R